 - Still lacks decent server coverage in Europe and Asia, with no coverage in South America, which may be an issue for those wishing to store data locally.

-- As a late entrant to IaaS market, the platform lacks some popular features already available with the competition.
+- As a late entrant to IaaS market with its Google Compute Engine (GCE), the platform lacks some popular features already available with the competition.

 Organizations that need data analytics and machine learning features will like Google Cloud.
 And any company looking to launch IoT devices/products will find this platform really attractive.